What to Know About the Weight Loss Balloon Procedure

 This article is for informational purposes only and should not be considered medical advice.
 Please consult a qualified healthcare professional for personalized guidance and treatment.

-How does the balloon affect the stomach and appetite?
+How does the balloon work in the stomach?

 Who is a candidate for this medical procedure?